-An elaborated version of the exegesis appears in two additional Palestinian works: Ecclesiastes Rabbah (1:4) and Midrash Samuel (15).
+An elaborated version of the homily appears in two additional Palestinian works: Ecclesiastes Rabbah (1:4) and Midrash Samuel (15).
 The two versions are very similar and appear to reflect an identical source (it is also possible that Midrash Samuel is based here on Ecclesiastes Rabbah); both appear to be grounded in the version in the Tosefta.
-Midrash Samuel includes one addition not present in Ecclesiastes Rabbah, as well as some changes in the order of the content (probably due to the opening statement of the verse on which the exegesis is based).
+Midrash Samuel includes one addition not present in Ecclesiastes Rabbah, as well as some changes in the order of the content (probably due to the opening statement of the verse on which the homiletical exegesis is based).
 The version in Ecclesiastes Rabbah includes several additions not present in Midrash Samuel.

 We have chosen to present here the more expansive version from Ecclesiastes Rabbah, while adding notes on the minor differences in Midrash Samuel: